Nurse Anesthetist Programs

 There are a few key elements to look for when researching nurse anesthetist programs:

 Making sure a nurse anesthetist program is accredited is extremely important, and is a great sign that the program is of a high caliber.
-Prospective CRNA students will want to look for accreditation from the Council on Accreditation of Nurse Anesthesia Educational Programs, as well as other national organizations such as the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).
+Prospective CRNA students will want to look for accreditation from the Council on Accreditation of Nurse Anesthesia Educational Programs.

 MSN-level nurse anesthetist programs can typically be completed in around 29 months, with roughly 64 credits required.
 DNP-level CRNA programs take closer to 36 months and can require around 100 credits.
 Both programs are usually split between classroom-based courses and clinical experiences.